-Use Form 843 to request abatement of assessed penalties or interest.
-Don't request abatement of assessed penalties or interest on Form 945 or Form 945-X.
+Use Form 843, Claim for Refund and Request for Abatement, to request abatement of assessed penalties or interest.
+Don't request abatement of assessed penalties or interest on Form 945 or 945-X.

 If taxes that must be withheld (that is, trust fund taxes) aren't withheld or aren't deposited or paid CAUTION to the U.S. Treasury, the trust fund recovery penalty may apply.
 The penalty is 100% of the unpaid trust fund tax.
 If these unpaid taxes can't be immediately collected from the employer or business, the penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, or paying over these taxes, and who acted willfully in not doing so.
 For more information, see section 11 of Pub.
 15.